xavi075/GastroManager/README.md

 ## Next Steps

-Implement the database to enable effective data interaction for the application in the web server.
+Implement the web services and database on our server.
 Continue developing new functionalities and enhancements in the user interface.
 Perform comprehensive testing to ensure code stability and quality.